mc-carthy/lvTutorials/01_pong.md

 ```lua
 ballSpeedX, ballSpeedY = love.math.random(100, 200), love.math.random(100, 200)
 ```
-As you can see, in Lua we can assign multible variables at the same time.
-Here were setting both the x and y components to be a random value between 100 & 200 (as we're multiplying by dt, these values correspond to the speed in terms of number of pixels per second).
+As you can see, in Lua we can assign multiple variables at the same time.
+Here we're setting both the x and y components to be a random value between 100 & 200 (as we're multiplying by dt, these values correspond to the speed in terms of number of pixels per second).

 Now, let's actually use these new values.
 In our `love.update` function, replace all references to `ballSpeed` to `ballSpeedX`, and add the following line:
 ```lua